apigirl/katacoda/dd-workshop-dash-2019/steps/step11.md

 - Update the `README.md` file.
 - Create a wheel, install and configure the integration.
 - Make sure metrics are being submitted to your datadog account.
+- Create a Datadog Dashboard for this integration.

 # Hints